Sheshiyer/wiki-heyzackai/01-market-understanding/zack-ai-buyer-persona.md

 - Traditional toys: Screen-free but limited interactivity
 - Books: Healthy but require constant parental involvement

-**How Zack AI Solves This**: Screen-free AI technology that provides the interactivity and engagement of digital solutions without any visual screens, eliminating the false choice between engagement and healthy development.
+**How Zack AI Solves This**: Screen-free playtime powered by conversational AI that provides the interactivity and engagement of digital solutions without any visual screens, eliminating the false choice between engagement and healthy development.

 #### Root Cause #2: Lack of Emotional Intelligence & Relationship Building